-Bipolar disorder is a psychological illness characterized by unpredictable swings in mood.
-Changes in mood vary from extreme elevation, known as mania, to episodes of depression.
-Earlier known as manic depression, bipolar disorder can affect everyday activities and maintaining relationships.
+Bipolar disorder is a psychiatric illness characterized by unpredictable swings in mood.
+Changes in mood may vary from extreme elevation, of mood, and increased energy and activity (mania), to extreme lowering of mood and decreased energy and activity (depression), bipolar disorder can have effect on everyday activities and maintaining relationships.

 Bipolar disorder is common, affecting anywhere from 0.5 per 1000 to 21 per 1000 Indians annually, and typically manifests between 20 and 30 years of age.
 Women have more depressive episodes and men have more manic episodes over a lifetime.

 bipolar disorder is characterized by at least two episodes of mania or one episode of mania followed by one depressive episode.

 A manic episode is defined by a distinct period of persistently elevated or irritable mood, lasting at least one week duration with symptoms such as:

 A depressive episode is defined by the experience of following symptoms for at least 2 weeks including: